webtranslateit/webtranslateit/README.md

 This gem provides your app with:

-* an executable, `webtranslateit`, to upload and download language files from the command line (or in whatever else you want to execute it)
+* an executable, `wti`, to upload and download language files from the command line (or in whatever else you want to execute it)
 * a handful of rake task to fetch and upload your translations.
 * a rack middleware to automatically fetch new translations from Web Translate It.